dvallin/spacegun/README.md

 If `cron` is not present the server will not create a cronjob and the deployment needs to be manually run by a client.

 #### Deciding which tag to deploy
-Spacegun will always fully check for image differences using tag *and* image hash.
+Spacegun will always check for image differences using tag *and* image hash.
 So you if just want to deploy `latest` then do so like in the pipeline above.
-Spacegun will deploy only if the hash of the actual image behind that tag is different in the target cluster.
+This will ensure that if you push a new image tagged with a specific tag, Spacegun will deploy it.

 The `tag` field is not mandatory, however.
-If you leave it out Spacegun will then choos the lexicographically largest tag.
-So if you tag your images by unix timestamp, it will deploy the most recent tag out of the box.
+If you leave it out Spacegun will then choose the lexicographically largest tag.
+So if you tag your images by unix timestamp, it will deploy the most recent tag.
 Granted, very implicitely.
 That is why there is also the `semanticTagExtractor` field that can either hold a regex or a plain string.
 Spacegun will extract the first match from this regex and use it as a sorting key.
 Then it will use the lexcographically largest tag using the sorting key.
 If you have this step:

 ```
 - name: "semanticPlan"